top of page

 These first 10 family-friendly experiences in Tasmania gave us the perfect mix of nature, wildlife, and hands-on fun.
 Whether it was spotting wombats on a boardwalk or feeding kangaroos by hand, each stop added a special memory to our road trip.

-But the adventure doesn’t stop here!
-Check out Part 2 of our 20 Amazing things to do in Tasmania with kids , where we share 10 more must-do experiences—including dolphin spotting, a walk through the rainforest and a tea part at a lavender farm!
+Check out 20 Amazing Things to Do in Tasmania with Kids – Part 2, where we share 10 more must-do experiences—including dolphin spotting, a walk through the rainforest and a tea part at a lavender farm!
+If you are looking for family friendly accommodations tested and approved by us , then check out our blog - 6 Family-Friendly Accommodations in Tasmania Tested by Passportcubs

 bottom of page